 You’ve certainly earned your dinner at Fat Tony’s Bar and Grill inside a 1905 heritage house in Tathra.
 The chicken risotto, pork-belly burger or triple-cheese seafood mornay will hit the spot – and after all that exercise, you’re entitled to a caramel tart or sticky-date pudding, too.

 Head south today to explore along the coast.
 It’s an hour’s drive to Eden, a noted centre for whale-watching between September and November.
-It’s worth leaving at the crack of dawn to join a kayak tour with Kiah Wilderness Tours along the lovely Towamba River.
+It’s worth leaving at the crack of dawn to canoe or kayak along the lovely Towamba or Touw rivers.
 Here you’ll find pretty scenery along the river’s many twists and turns, as you’re serenaded by birdsong during a peaceful full morning’s paddle.

 Pack a picnic, because Loch Garra Cottage at historic Davidson Whaling Station is a great spot for lunch.
 It’s in Ben Boyd National Park, which has a stunning, convoluted coastline and walking tracks that range from easy to challenging.

 Then head back towards your accommodation, stopping at Wheelers Oyster Bar in Pambula for some pre-dinner oysters and a cocktail, and at Merimbula for another lashing of superb landscapes, including headlands, blue lakes and stunning Main Beach, which runs for 6km.
 If you’re keen on snorkelling, slide into the waters off Bar Beach; for windsurfing and surfing, hit Short Point.